 A welcome event to kick off the week is a long-standing tradition for the tournament and has been continued by the MBA since taking over responsibility for the tournament in 2009.
 The evening is one filled with renewing old friendships, food and fun.

-Ronnie Nunn will be the Keynote Speaker for the 2020 MBA Welcome Banquet.
+Ron Rothstein of the Miami Heat will be the Keynote Speaker for the 2022 MBA Welcome Banquet.

 With a resume highlighted by over 50 years in the game, Ron Rothstein brings a wealth of knowledge to the HEAT broadcast team.
 For the eighth consecutive season he will appear in the studio for all home games broadcast on Bally Sports Sun and will serve as a radio analyst for a number of road games.
 The 2021-22 season marks Rothstein’s 42nd in professional basketball.
 Beginning as a regional scout in 1979, he has served as a head coach twice in the NBA, as an assistant coach with five franchises, as a regional scout with three teams and has also spent four seasons as a broadcast analyst.
 During his 26 years on an NBA bench, his teams made 18 postseason appearances, highlighted by three NBA championships, nine conference finals appearances, six conference championships, six NBA Finals appearances and nine divisional championships.

 Rothstein’s ties to the HEAT organization run deep and began on July 12, 1988 when he was named Miami’s first head coach.
 He guided the HEAT through its first three seasons, increasing the team’s victory total each year.
 He also served as general manager and head coach of the WNBA’s Miami SOL during its three-year history (2000-02) and had a 10-year run as an assistant coach for the HEAT before retiring from coaching after the 2013-14 season.